OPTIMALSYSTEMS/yuuvis-api-helm-charts/README.md

 More information on the configuration of the configservice can be found here:
 [configservice config](https://help.optimal-systems.com/yuuvis_develop/display/YM21WI/CONFIGSERVICE)

-### past versions

 ### 2021 autumn

-With this version changes to the authentication service configuration and authentication service kubernetes resources are mandatory.
-Please refer to the documentation for more details: [authentication configuration changes](https://help.optimal-systems.com/yuuvis_develop/display/YMY/Update+Instructions+2021+Autumn#UpdateInstructions2021Autumn-Actuator)
-The yuuvis helm chart contains a *pre-hook* **pre-upgrade-job-2021autumn** that attempts to change the authentication configuration in the git.
-This hook is executed when *helm upgrade* is called and before the kubernetes configuration resources are updated.
-The authentication manage endpoints are now exposed on a separated port.
-This is configured in the *authentication-prod.yml* config file, which is stored in the git.
-With this version a special kubernetes resource *authentication-manage* is used to access the manage endpoints of the authentication service inside the cluster.
-The liveness and readiness probe target ports are changed in the authentication service deployment.
-With the version **1.5.0** of the tenant-management-api service the kubernetes configuration provided with the yuuvis helm chart version **0.13.0** is mandatory.

-Since version 0.9.0 of the infrastructure helm chart gitea is used as an example git server in the cluster.
-With the yuuvis helm chart version 0.13.0 the default git url in the yuuvis helm chart is changed to match the new infrastructure git server.
+The example git service in the infrastructure helm chart is changed from gogs to gitea.
-In case of an previously created system you must change the git url before running *helm upgrade* for the yuuvis helm chart.

-With the version 0.4.0 of the management helm chart the deployments and services created by the helm chart are renamed to match the docker image names.
+In the management helm charts the deployments and services are renamed to match the docker image names.
-If you use the service names in your configuration please note that:
-* new *management-console-client* old: *console-client*
-* new *management-console*  old: *console*
-are changed.

-#### 2021 summer
+### 2021 summer

 The configuration files will not be changed during an upgrade.
 Please follow the instructions provied at: